ibm-cloud-docs/Cloudant/offerings/learning-center.md

 We've already met the _all_docs endpoint - we used it to fetch a list of all the documents in a database, but it has other features too.

-the key parameter can be used to specify a single document to fetch, making it equivalent of the GET /db/id API call. similarly the keys parameter takes an array of document IDs and will return them all. the startkey & endkey parameters allow you to fetch a slice of the primary index between the supplied limits.
-Adding include_docs=true instructs Cloudant to supply the document bodies too. and limit allows you to specify how many documents to return in one API call.
+The key parameter can be used to specify a single document to fetch, making it equivalent of the GET /db/id API call.
+Similarly the keys parameter takes an array of document IDs and will return them all.
+The startkey & endkey parameters allow you to fetch a slice of the primary index between the supplied limits.
+Adding include_docs=true instructs Cloudant to supply the document bodies too.
+And limit allows you to specify how many documents to return in one API call.

-The _bulk_docs endpoint allows multiple insert, update and delete operations to be performed in one API call.
+The _bulk_docs endpoint allows multiple inserts, update and delete operations to be performed in one API call.
 It expects an object containing a docs array - each element of that array being an operation to perform on a single document.
 The request body is posted to Cloudant, allowing many operations to be packed into a single API call.

 In this example, the first document is an insert: we know this because no revision token is supplied.
 The second document is an update to a document because a revision token is supplied with a new document body.
 The third document is a deletion.
 A revision token is supplied, but the body is simply _deleted: true, which tells Cloudant to mark the document as deleted.